Hwasa thene vthemeda husath ieftha howath ieftha oppa sinne werf set, sa skel hi thes wachtia, hwetsa hi deth.

 (2) The second observation is quite obvious too, namely a distinction was being made between local and non-local persons.
 Citizens and non-citizens, in today’s wording.
 The same distinction is being made in modern immigration law worldwide to this day.

 (4) The fourth observation is the solution, namely that a resident was liable.
 A foreigner was allowed to stay on the territory if a resident could be held responsible.
-Obviously, there were no motels, inns, cozy bed and breakfasts or otherwise.
+Obviously, there were no motels, inns, cosy bed and breakfasts or otherwise.
 Foreigners staying in the area sought shelter in homes or on yards of residents.
-Anyone who offered a foreigner shelter was, according to this law, liable for any possible damage caused by the foreigner.
+Anyone who offered a foreigner shelter on his premises was, according to this law, liable for any possible damage caused by the foreigner.

 Modern Dutch immigration law still has a somewhat similar variant, namely the figure of the guarantor.
-Unlike then, when today no guarantor is available, or the damage cannot (fully) be recovered from the guarantor, the damage is covered by the government or by insurance companies (also a Frisian invention by the way, read our post “I did not have financial relations with that village”).
+Unlike then, when today no guarantor is available, or the damage can't be recovered (fully) from the guarantor, the damage is covered by the government or by insurance companies (these companies are a Frisian invention by the way; read our blog post "I did not have financial relations with that village").
 Back then, of course, there might have been a kind of trade-off between the resident and the foreigner, for giving shelter and carrying this legal, financial risk.
 Or perhaps the foreigner had to prove beforehand to the resident to be able to compensate for any damage in case the resident would be held liable by the community.
 Sure, it is guessing, but these or similar mechanisms undoubtedly have existed.

 If comparison is made with today, it is interesting to see there are still similarities on some basics of immigration law.
 The distinction between foreign and non-foreign is still there.
 Logical, since it is the essence why immigration law exists.
 A foreigner is treated differently and has different, mostly less, rights than indigenous persons.